explodinglabs/powersync/README.md

 - No polling
 - Immediate effect, no delay
 - No server log pollution
-- Test many browsers at once - Chrome, Safari, Mobile, etc.
+- Test many browsers at once - Chrome, Safari, Mobile, etc. with a single request.

 ## Installation